 - Cosmetics.
 Even well-known luxury brands of cosmetics can contain chemicals and compounds that result in a rash.
 Lipstick, foundation, mascara, anti-aging eye creams, moisturizers and nail polish are all recognized for their potential to cause an inflammatory skin reaction.

 - Grooming products.
 Like cosmetics, shampoo, conditioner, body wash, soap, shaving creams, hair dyes and styling products can cause a rash.
 Common ingredients that have been shown to cause an allergic response include lanolin, sodium lauryl sulfate, formaldehyde, Balsam of Peru, parabens and certain artificial fragrances.

 - Antibiotic ointments.
 Two compounds commonly found in antibiotic ointments, bacitracin and neomycin, are known to cause a rash and symptoms associated with this skin condition in some people.
-While most reactions to these medications are minor, for some they can cause anaphylaxis, a dangerous life-threatening reaction.
-So take extreme caution when using antibiotic or triple antibiotic ointments or creams.
+While most reactions to these medications are minor, for some they can cause anaphylaxis, a dangerous, life-threatening reaction.
+Take extreme caution when using antibiotic or triple antibiotic ointments or creams.

 - Fabric detergents.
 Certain chemicals in laundry detergents and fabric softeners, as well as the solvents used in dry cleaning and to clean leather, can cause the symptoms and rash in some people.
 As it can be difficult without trial and error to identify the exact chemical causing the reaction, an allergist can test patients so appropriate products can be used.